 Resident International Experience

-Penn State Hershey Department of Anesthesia Resident International Experience
+Penn State Hershey Department of Anesthesiology and Perioperative Medicine Resident International Experience

 The goal of the International Experience is to support outstanding anesthesiology residents with interest in outreach and medical mission services.
 Our great, cherished friend and mentor Dr. Katie Donahue graciously supports our passion for giving back to the world with the Dr. Katie Donahue Resident International Anesthesia Endowment, also supported with alumni and friends.
 This endowment funds the resident with designated travel opportunities such as those outlined below.
 Our goals are to provide acute care for the patients as well as create long term relationships, and assist in solutions for education, research, and clinical care with local people.
 More opportunities are also available for discussion.